Some cats may feel stressed when they are left alone but there’s lots you can do to help them

 Although cats are usually quite happy to spend time in their own company, they can experience separation-related issues and loneliness when their owner is not home.
+This can lead to unwanted behaviours.
+Play and enrichment are one way you can help prevent this, to make sure your cat is happy at home and prevent boredom as well.

 Can cats get separation anxiety?